 Below are some examples of availability heuristic:

-First Availabilty Heuristic Example
+First Availability Heuristic Example:

 greater.
 This may be true because it is easier to think of

-Second Availabilty Heuristic Example
+Second Availability Heuristic Example:

 People who read more case studies of successful

 Tversky, A., & Kahneman, D. (1973).
 Availability: A